Balancing Efficiency and Equity in Classroom Assignment under Endogenous Peer Effects: CEPS data fitting results

-We also implement more standard methods \citep{baltagi1981simultaneous,balestra1987full} for IV with random effect specification to estimate Eq(\ref{second stage equation}).
-The estimated coefficients for peer effect are 0.975 (0.268) and 1.075 (0.270), respectively.
-The numbers in the parenthesis are standard errors.
-The regression results for all four specifications and all estimation methods are very close to each other, demonstrating robustness.
-See source code in supplemental material for details.
+We also implement more standard methods for IV with random effect specification to estimate (\ref{second stage equation}) \citep{baltagi1981simultaneous,balestra1987full}.
+The estimated coefficients for peer effect are 0.975 (0.268) and 1.075 (0.270), respectively (See Table \ref{Baltagi and BVK} in Appendix for the full results).
+The numbers in the parentheses are standard errors.
+The regression results for all six specifications and all estimation methods are very close to each other, demonstrating robustness.

 The regression results opens up the strategic scope of classroom assignments.
-Making good students the central nodes of the social network increases the entire classroom's peer effect.
-On the other hand, if the estimated $\hat{\beta}$ were significantly negative, we would aim to make good students peripheral nodes.
-The sign of the estimated peer effect determines two opposing sets of policies.
+Making good students the central nodes and disruptive peers the peripheral nodes of the social network increases the entire classroom's peer effect.